-Course Details Enrolment profile 2020 2021 2022 2023 2024 CSP commencing load CSP total load Reason for closure Does the course prepare stude occupation that is experiencing If so, how will the Provider add g a Skills Shorta ige?
+Course Details Enrolment profile 2020 2021 2022 2023 2024 CSP commencing load CSP total load Reason for closure Does the course prepare students for entry to any occupation that is experiencing a Skills Shortage?
+If so, how will the Provider add ress this issue?)
 Is closing the course likely to create a Skills Shortage in an occupation because the Provider is the sole or dominant provider of the national skill base for that occupation?
 If so, how will the Provider address this issue?
-Is the course a specialised course directed at the regional economy?
-What impact is closing the course likely to have on the skills base of that region How will the Provider address Is the course in an area of priority for example in education, nursing and allied health, information technology and engineering?
+Is the course a specialised course directed at the regional economy? the What impact is closing the coulon the skills base of that region - /e How will the Provider address t this issue?
+Is the course in an area of priority for example in education, nursing and allied health, information technology and engineering?
 How will the Provider address this issue?
-Is the course listed in Table 1b(ii), Table 1b(ii), or Table 1b(iii) of Appendix 1 in which students are enrolled in Commonwealth supported places?
+Is the course listed in Table 1b(ii) , Table 1b(iii) , or Table 1b(iii) of Appendix 1 in which students are enrolled in Commonwealth supported places?
 How will the Provider address this issue?
-Outline the teach out provision existing students can complete course of study
+Outline the teach out provisions to ensure existing students can complete their chosen course of study -